ovhlabs/knowledge-base/en/_posts/2016-04-21-marathon-container-metrics.md

 lang: en
 ---

-With the [PaaS Timeseries lab](https://www.runabove.com/iot-paas-timeseries.xml), you are able to push metrics about your containers and make some graphs using Grafana, such as:
+We integrated the Docker PaaS with the [Timeseries PaaS lab](https://www.runabove.com/iot-paas-timeseries.xml), to allow you to graph your application metrics about your containers in a Grafana dashboard.
+We automatically send metrics for:

 - CPU usage
 - memory usage
 - network I/O
 - disk I/O
-- out of memory kill count (soon)
+- out of memory kill count (coming soon!)

-#Inject my token
+#Configure your token

 From the RunAbove manager, join the PaaS Timeseries lab and generate a new credentials pair (read/write).
-Next, inject the write credentials into your container using `USER_IOT_ID` and `USER_IOT_KEY` labels.
+Next, inject the write credentials into your applications using `USER_IOT_ID` and `USER_IOT_KEY` labels.

 ![Main interface](/kb/images/2016-04-21-marathon-metrics/metrics.png)